In this Article:

 How To Select Ammo For The Micro 9 – A Quick Primer

-I’ve found that there are two basic criteria for selecting practice ammo — this assumes you’ve already tried, bought and practiced with your defense ammo of choice.
-Again, my article on the best 9mm ammo (link above) might help you there.
-Once you’ve decided on your carry ammo, the two criteria that your practice ammo must exhibit are:
+I’ve identified two main criteria for selecting practice ammo, assuming you’ve already chosen and practiced with your preferred defense ammo.
+For guidance on selecting defense ammo, you might refer to my article on the best 9mm ammo (link above).
+Once you’ve settled on your carry ammo, the practice ammo you choose should meet the following two criteria:

 The Kimber Micro 9 has excellent sights, with more available.
 The rear is drift-adjustable or replaceable via a sight pusher (please, don’t whack it with a mallet), so you should be at least able to get the windage right.
-There are, as mentioned, other sights out there.
-Set it up for your carry load and then let the practice FMJ rounds fall as they may.
+With proper setup for your carry load, you can tolerate some variation with practice FMJ rounds.

 Cleaning/Reassembling The Micro 9